José Gilberto Montoya: Awards

+2019 Departure from Stanford

 Montoya was terminated from Stanford employment in May 2019.
-His termination occurred after an investigation, led by an outside attorney and an unnamed Stanford faculty member, found what Singh called "multiple violations of the University’s conduct policies."
+His termination occurred after an investigation, led by an outside attorney and an unnamed Stanford faculty member, found what Singh called "multiple violations of the University's conduct policies."
 The investigation was launched in response to "complaints relating to his conduct," according to the email.
-In June 2019, the Stanford Daily reported that a former member of the Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) Initiative, which Montoya previously led, stated that "violations of sexual harassment and sexual misconduct" were behind the complaint.
+The University did not comment further on the situation.
+In June 2019, the Stanford Daily reported that a former member of the Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) Initiative, which Montoya previously led, stated that "violations of sexual harassment and sexual misconduct policy" were behind the complaint.
+Montoya issued a formal apology, stating, "I sincerely apologize to anyone who, in any way, I offended.
+What has unfolded since March has been a huge surprise and devastating to me and my family.
+It was even more shattering to learn, through the June 4 Stanford Daily article, that it was members of my Stanford ME/CFS team who experienced some of my behaviors as attempts at unsolicited sexual acts, harassment, and misconduct.
+It is extremely important that you know I have not been involved in any sexual or romantic relationships with employees, trainees, colleagues, or CFS team members...The social norms in the U.S. are evolving and quite different than those from my culture and homeland.
+I did not sufficiently appreciate that difference.
+It is my responsibility to change and be both mindful and respectful of the boundaries of personal space – and I pledge to do just that."